Confederation Liberty and Independence

 The Confederation Liberty and Independence (Konfederacja Wolność i Niepodległość, KWiN), frequently shortened to just Confederation (Konfederacja), is a far-right political alliance in Poland.
-It was initially founded in 2018 as a political coalition for the 2019 European Parliament election in Poland, although it was later expanded into a political party in order to circumvent the 8% vote threshold for coalitions to enter the national parliament.
-It won 11 seats in the Sejm after the 2019 Polish parliamentary election.
-Its candidate for the 2020 Polish presidential election was Krzysztof Bosak, who placed fourth among eleven candidates.
+It was initially founded in 2018 as a political coalition for the 2019 European Parliament election, although it was later expanded into a political party in order to circumvent the 8% vote threshold for coalitions to enter the national parliament.
+It won 11 seats in the Sejm after the 2019 parliamentary election.
+Its candidate for the 2020 presidential election was Krzysztof Bosak, who placed fourth among eleven candidates.

 A coalition made up of New Hope and the National Movement, it is right-wing oriented and is considered to be a part of the radical right.
 It has expressed right-wing populist rhetoric and a more hardline opposition stance towards the European Union and immigration.
 It is economically liberal and has called for lowering taxes, and has also expressed socially conservative and Polish nationalist stances.